-- 6.14.1 The Group have always had and practises a Whistleblowing Policy that provides whistle blowers an avenue for the reporting of malpractices, abuses, and mismanagement. - 6.14.2 Employees must at all times, comply with the Group's Anti-Corruption Policy and report any suspected acts of corruption to the organisation's Anti-Corruption Managing Committee or Risk and Sustainability Committee or who will treat all complaints, confidential and private. - 6.14.3 The Board and the Risk and Sustainability Committee guarantees, that no Whistleblower will be discriminated against, suffer any consequences or experience retaliation if he is to raise genuine concerns in good faith, for the good of the organisation. - 6.14.4 However, making false claims against a colleague based on unfounded information and hearsay is a very serious matter and action will be taken against him for malicious false allegation and abuse of the whistle blowing policy itself. - 6.14.5 Please refer to the Group's Whistleblowing Policy for the reporting channels and detailed procedures.
+- 9.14.1 The Group have always had and practises a Whistleblowing Policy that provides whistle blowers an avenue for the reporting of malpractices, abuses, and mismanagement. - 9.14.2 Employees must at all times, comply with the Group's Anti-Corruption Policy and report any suspected acts of corruption to the organisation's Anti-Corruption Managing Committee or Audit & Governance Committee who will treat all complaints, confidential and private. - 9.14.3 The Board and the Audit & Governance Committee guarantees that no Whistleblower will be discriminated against, suffer any consequences, or experience retaliation, if he is to raise genuine concerns in good faith, for the good of the organisation. - 9.14.4 However, making false claims against a colleague based on unfounded information and hearsay is a very serious matter and action will be taken against him for malicious false allegation and abuse of the whistle blowing policy itself. - 9.14.5 Please refer to the Group's Whistleblowing Policy for the reporting channels and detailed procedures.

-6.15 Record Keeping
+9.15 Record Keeping

-- 6.15.1 Proper Documentation and record keeping is vital to the organisation, especially during an audit.
-Apart from the forms used in the organisation's day-to-day operations, the following declaration forms in line with this policy will be distributed and acknowledged by all employees for compliance purposes;

-- Commitment Pledge
+- 9.15.1 Proper Documentation and record keeping is vital to the organisation, especially during an audit.
+Apart from the forms used in the organisation's day-to-day operations, the following declaration forms in line with this policy will be distributed and acknowledged by all employees for compliance purposes; - Personal Commitment & Anti-Corruption Pledge - Employee Personal Affirmation Form - Gifts & Benefits Declaration Form (where applicable) - Sponsorship/Donation form (where applicable) - 9.15.2 External business associates, third party agencies, agents, suppliers, etc. will also be made to sign to declare his understanding of the Group's Anti-Corruption policy via the Third Party Declaration Form.

-- Understanding the Code of Conduct & Ethics

-- Conflict of Interest Disclosure Form

-- Gift Declaration Form

-- 6.15.2 External business associates, third party agencies, agents, suppliers etc. will also be made to sign to declare his understanding of the Group Anti-Corruption policy.

-6.16 Financial Controls
+9.16 Financial Controls

-6.16.1 All of HR and Finance ICPs are circulated via email for employee's reference and observance.
-The following ICPs, under the jurisdiction of Group HR and Group Finance are constantly reviewed and enforced within the organisation.
+9.16.1 All HR-related and Finance ICPs are circulated via email for employee's reference and observance.
+The following ICPs, under the jurisdiction of the Department of People & Culture (DPC) and Group Finance are constantly reviewed and enforced within the organisation.